sinclairzx81/typebox/readme.md

 ### Extended Types

-TypeBox provides an extended type set that can be used to express schematics for core JavaScript constructs and primitives.
+TypeBox provides a set of extended types that can be used to express schematics for core JavaScript constructs and primitives.
 Extended types are not valid JSON Schema and will not validate using typical validation.
 These types however can be used to frame JSON schema and describe callable RPC interfaces that may receive JSON validated data.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐